ScientistB/forCP/README.md

 # forCP
-This is Library for Competitive programming.
+This is the Library for Competitive Programming.